xkoren10/xkoren10/README.md

 ## Hi there 👋

+Something about me:
-- 👨‍🎓 Studying at VUT FIT
+- 👨‍🎓 Graduated from VUT FIT
 - 🤖 Working at Lakmoos AI
 - 🔭 Interested in AI and ML